luoxisteven/CRUD-Demo/nodejs-back/README.md

 # Task Manager - Node.js

-A simple RESTful API for task management built with Node.js, Express.js and Database MySQL, or MongoDB, or JSON.
+A simple RESTful API or GraphQL for task management built with Node.js, Express.js and Database MySQL, or MongoDB, or JSON.

 ## Features

 - Create, Read, Update, and Delete (CRUD) operations for tasks
-- RESTful API design
+- RESTful API / GraphQL design
 - Automatic database creation and setup
 - Minimal dependencies